Stewartstown, New Hampshire

 Stewartstown is a town in Coös County, New Hampshire, United States.
 The population was 813 at the 2020 census, down from 1,004 at the 2010 census.
-It includes the village of West Stewartstown and is part of the Berlin, NH–VT Micropolitan Statistical Area.
+It includes the village of West Stewartstown and is part of the Berlin, NH-VT Micropolitan Statistical Area.

 History

 Stewartstown was granted in 1770 and incorporated in 1795.
 Originally named "Stuart" after Sir John Stuart, 3rd Earl of Bute, it was incorporated as "Stewartstown" after the Revolutionary War, following the original Scottish spelling of the name.

 Geography

 According to the United States Census Bureau, the town has a total area of 121.4 sqkm, of which 119.8 sqkm are land and 1.6 sqkm are water, comprising 1.30% of the town.
 The highest point is the summit of Sugar Hill, at 2985 ft above sea level, near the town's southeastern corner.
 The 45th parallel north passes through the town.

 The primary settlement in the town is the village of West Stewartstown on U.S. Route 3 along the Connecticut River, opposite the town of Canaan, Vermont.
-Stewartstown village is a mile northeast of West Stewartstown, along Route 3 and opposite the village of Beecher Falls, Vermont.
+Stewartstown village is one mile northeast of West Stewartstown, along Route 3 and opposite the village of Beecher Falls, Vermont.
 To the east, the village of Stewartstown Hollow is closer to the geographic center of the town, along New Hampshire Route 145.